Clarence Stein: Accomplishments

-In 1929, Stein and Wright collaborated with Kenneth Weinberger on the plan for the Radburn community in Fair Lawn, New Jersey, roughly double the area of Sunnyside.
+In 1929, Stein and Wright collaborated on the plan for the Radburn community in Fair Lawn, New Jersey, roughly double the area of Sunnyside.
 The vision for Radburn was of an integrated self-sustaining community, surrounded by greenbelts, specialized automotive thoroughfares (main linking roads, serviced lanes for direct access to buildings, and express highways), and a complete separation of auto and pedestrian traffic.
 These thoroughfares were called superblocks.
 This was because the block is very large with a very large road surrounding the houses within.
 Stein knew that the community could not survive without a road system but he also didn't want the roads dominating the land.
 Instead, the superblocks make the main focus on the yards and the gardens surrounding the buildings.
 This grand vision was informed by the lessons of Sunnyside, and by the comparable city-planning work of Ernst May in Germany (researched by a young Catherine Bauer), but the experiment was never completed because of the economic pressures of the Depression.
 Due to the Depression and different land issues, Radburn was not able to become a Garden City, but it was still impressionable because the superblock was a very successful idea that has been repeated numerous times.

 In the 1930s, Stein and the other members of the RPAA saw their social housing cause adopted by the government, at least for a while.
 They lobbied for the creation of government-sponsored planned communities, under the short-lived Resettlement Administration, and planned for 22 green-belt resettlement towns across the country.
 Three were built: Greenbelt, Maryland, Greendale, Wisconsin, and Greenhills, Ohio.
 The others were halted when the Resettlement Administration was dissolved in 1936.

 Among Stein's other urban-planning credits are the five-city-block Hillside Homes in Williamsbridge, the Bronx, as a Public Works Administration project in 1935; part of the massive wartime labor-force housing at the Walt Whitman Houses in Fort Greene, Brooklyn; Baldwin Hills Village (now the Village Green) in Los Angeles, California in 1941; and his only postwar commission, the re-planning of Kitimat, British Columbia, in 1951.